 Set Boundaries, Structure Their Day, Maintain Your Sanity

-Experts agree that children thrive on routines so no matter what activities you decide to do, try to stick to a predictable schedule so that your children feel a calm and comfortable rhythm in the coming weeks ahead.
+Experts agree that children thrive on routines, try to stick to a predictable schedule around screens so that your children feel a calm and comfortable rhythm.
+Decide together when screens are welcome, and when you would like to keep a particular family time free of screens.

 If your children are old enough to be following lesson plans from school, be sure to separate ‘school screen time’ and ‘recreational screen time.’